 - You have now the most severe form of burnout.

-When you begin to walk the Road of Burnout, it might seem normal to feel that way.
-You don’t really want to go to work every day, but whatever, you need to pay the bills.
-This is even more true if you’re a beginner who has tendency to put every faults on yourself.
+When you begin to walk the Burnout Road, it might seem normal to feel that way.
+You don’t really want to go to work every day but you need to pay the bills.
+This will be even worst if you’ve some strong feelings of imposter syndrome.
+This is a dangerous trap, because you won’t realize that your mental health declining until it’s too late.

 Overworking / Over-commitment

-There are many misconceptions or incomplete information about burnout:
+There are many misconceptions or incomplete information about burnout.
+The ones I see the most often are these two:

 - If somebody experiences a burnout, working less is the solution.